 - Making a special contribution to the country’s economic, social, or cultural life

-Requirements to Obtain a Seychelles GOP
+Requirements to Obtain Seychelles Work Visas

 Employers must put together the application for the GOP on behalf of employees.
 Two of the main obligations involve payment of the application and processing fees and proof of the Seychelles Investment Bureau’s approval for the project if the employee is working for a new business.

 First, the employer needs to get an approval certificate for the prospective employee from the Ministry of Employment, Immigration, and Civil Status (MEICS).
 After getting the certificate, submit all GOP applications to the Independence House’s Immigration Office in Victoria at least a week before the employee plans to start work.